-Ireland has triumphed at The Group Travel Awards in Britain, after being voted Best European Destination – beating off stiff competition from other destinations like Belgium, Germany, Iceland and Malta to claim the title.
-The award was presented to representatives of Tourism Ireland at the awards ceremony, which took place recently in London.
+For the third year in a row, Ireland has triumphed at The Group Travel Awards in Britain and has been voted Best European Destination – beating off stiff competition from destinations like Prague, Germany, Belgium, Cyprus and Switzerland to claim the title.
+The award was presented to representatives of Tourism Ireland at the awards ceremony in London.

 Notes To Editors

 - Tourism Ireland is the organisation responsible for promoting the island of Ireland overseas as a leading holiday destination.

 - Tourism is the island of Ireland’s largest indigenous industry; responsible for in excess of 4% of GNP in the Republic of Ireland and employing around 325,000 people across the island.